bento-dev/Bento---Sushi-Trust-3.13/README.md

 This is Bento : Ubuntu Openbox Remix.

-The goal is to provide a GNU/Linux distribution built around the light Openbox window manager, in an environment fit for the non tech and the more advanced users.
+The goal is to provide a GNU/Linux distribution built around the light Openbox Window Manager, in an environment fit for the non tech and the more advanced users.
 We want it to be easy to use and customize.
 We work with the Ubuntu GNU/Linux distribution and focus on the LTS editions of Ubuntu as a basis, for the stability.

 Openbox is provided with openbox-menu and obsession (a new little program forked from lxsession-logout).